-Whether you want to book a cross-country trip on Amtrak or simply ride the train from Orlando, Florida to Charleston, NC, the process to buy an Amtrak ticket is easy.
+Whether you want to book one of several cross-country trips on Amtrak trains or simply a short ride on the train from Orlando, Florida to Charleston, North Carolina, the process to buy an Amtrak train ticket is easy.

 Go to Amtrak.com.
 Then type in the two cities that you want to travel from and to, the date of travel and then press Find Trains.

-What appears next is a list of several train itineraries (routes) to choose, that will get you to your destination as quickly as possible.
-From here, you can then select the type of coach seat you’d like or choose a sleeping accommodation.
+What appears next is a list of several train schedules (routes) to choose, that will get you to your destination as quickly as possible.
+From here, you can then select the type of coach seat and ticket fare you’d like or choose a sleeping accommodation.

 There is also a space on the lower left corner of the booking box where you can enter a discount or promo code.